Sasquatch9228/SH1MMER-Rehost/README.md

 ## What is SH1MMER?

 **SH1MMER** is an exploit found in the ChromeOS shim kernel that utilitzes modified RMA factory shims to gain code execution at recovery.
-_For more info, check out the blog post/writeup [here](https://blog.coolelectronics.me/breaking-cros-2/)_.
+_For more info, check out the blog post/writeup [here](https://blog.coolelectronics.me/breaking-cros-2/)_ by CoolElectronics.

 #### How does it work?